JwuCode/Yahoo-Finance-Stock-Information/README.md

 # Yahoo-Finance-Stock-Information
-An API that pulls live sock information from Yahoo Finance, including the current price, after hours price, previous close, and open.
+An API that pulls live stock information from Yahoo Finance, including the current price, after hours price, previous close, and open.

 ## Available Functions